 During an intervention, the interventionist has a few minutes at most to establish credibility with the subject of addiction.
 One of the most common methods successfully employed by addiction specialists include pairing interventionists and clients with a similar personal addiction history.
 In this sense, the interventionist establishes relatability while also offering hope in the form of their own personal recovery story.

-5. Find a professional who can recommend an appropriate post-intervention plan.
+5. Find an interventionist who can recommend a post-intervention plan.

 Generally speaking, the wishes of family members arranging an intervention is for their loved one to seek treatment.
 However, pre-arranging the details of attending treatment, including making arrangements with the treatment centers beforehand, is essential.
-If your interventionist recommends treatment suited to the needs of the patient, a consultation regarding a post-intervention plan should be scheduled in advance.
+When recommended treatment is suited to the needs of the patient, a consultation regarding a post-intervention plan should be scheduled in advance.

 Oftentimes, interventionists choose their career after surviving their own experience with addiction.
 While this, coupled with a genuine desire to help, can be helpful during the intervention process, it’s important to work with a professional who has the right credentials and clinical background to assist your family without causing undue harm.